ysmood/nokit/readme.md

          // It can also be an url object.
 Such as
          // `{ protocol: 'http:', host: 'test.com:8123', pathname: '/a/b', query: 's=1' }`.
          url: null,

-         // Limit the bandwidth byte per second.
-         bps: Integer,

-         // if the bps is the global bps.
-         globalBps: false,

          agent: customHttpAgent,